dx-hub-ui/merch-monitor/README.md

 Each key listed above overrides the admin-configured crawler settings.
 Omit a variable to keep the stored value.

-Boolean overrides are case-insensitive (`true`/`false`), numeric overrides are clamped to the allowed ranges (Best Sellers pages: 1–10, search pages: 1–5, priority recrawl windows, and 100–5000 for `MAX_ITEMS_PER_RUN`), and array overrides accept comma- or newline-delimited values.
+Boolean overrides are case-insensitive (`true`/`false`), numeric overrides are clamped to the allowed ranges (Best Sellers pages: 1–10, search pages: 1–5, priority recrawl windows, and 100–5000 for `MAX_ITEMS_PER_RUN`), and array overrides accept comma- or newline-delimited values (multi-line `.env` entries are split the same way as the admin UI inputs).
 Empty strings are treated as `null` so the dashboard falls back to the stored defaults.

 All command-line scripts use [`dotenv`](https://github.com/motdotla/dotenv) and automatically hydrate `process.env` from the nearest `.env` file, so keep your local environment file committed to disk before running crawls or background jobs.